veritone/veritone-sample-engine-amazon/README.md

 ## Getting Started
-The main function of this engine is to dectect faces on images decomposed from mpeg videos.
+The main function of this engine is to detect faces on images decomposed from mpeg videos.
 The output of this engine is a series of detected faces and the attributes associated with it, such as age, gender, facial landmarks and sentiment.

 Detection is triggered when the engine and the corresponding video are selected by the user in CMS.
 This action creates a job and a task.
 A typical task payload: